Orlin Starokin: Irtysh Pavlodar

-Later he signed a contract with FC Irtysh Pavlodar in Kazakhstan.
+Starokin signed a contract with Irtysh Pavlodar in Kazakhstan.
 Starokin left Irtysh in November 2014, following the conclusion of the season.

 Botev Plovdiv

-After a short spell at FC Dinamo București, on 31 August 2015, Orlin Starokin joined Botev Plovdiv until the end of the season.
-He made an official debut on 12 September during the 0–2 home defeat from Litex Lovech.
+After a short spell at Dinamo București Starokin joined Botev Plovdiv until the end of the season.
+He made an official debut on 12 September during a 2–0 home defeat from Litex Lovech.

 Cherno More

-On 14 June 2017, Starokin joined Cherno More.
+On 14 June 2017, Starokin joined Cherno More Varna.
 On 21 July 2017, he made his debut in 4–0 away win over Vereya, playing as defensive midfielder.

 Alki Oroklini

 On 30 June 2018, Starokin signed a one-year contract with Cypriot club Alki Oroklini.

 International career

-In late August 2017, Starokin earned his first call-up to the national team, for the 2018 World Cup qualifiers against Sweden and the Netherlands, but did not debut.
+In late August 2017, Starokin earned his first call-up to the Bulgaria national team, for the 2018 World Cup qualifiers against Sweden and the Netherlands, but did not debut.